CopernicaMarketingSoftware/AMQP-CPP/README.md

 ================

-Let's take a closer look at one method in the Channel object to explain two other concepts of this AMQP library: flags and tables.
+Let's take a closer look at one method in the Channel object to explain two other concepts of this AMQP-CPP library: flags and tables.
 The method that we will be looking at is the Channel::declareQueue() method - but we could've picked a different method too because flags and tables are used by many methods.